 - a.
 The Government requires regional Local Government Pension Scheme (LGPS) Funds to work together to "pool investments to significantly reduce costs, while maintaining investment performance". - b.
 The Norfolk Pension Fund is working with 10 other Administering Authorities, collectively known as the ACCESS (A Collaboration of Central, Eastern and Southern Shires) Pool.
 The ACCESS Funds are Cambridge, East Sussex, Essex, Hampshire, Hertfordshire, Isle of Wight, Kent, Norfolk, Northamptonshire, Suffolk and West Sussex.
 An Inter-Authority Agreement (IAA) has been signed by all 11 authorities defining governance and cost sharing arrangements for the ACCESS Pool.
-Approval for the Norfolk Pension Fund to enter into the IAA for the pooling of assets was given by County Council on the 20th February 2017. - c.
+Approval for the Norfolk Pension Fund to enter into the IAA for the pooling of assets was given by County Council on the 20th February 2017.

+- c.
 The ACCESS Pool is governed by a Joint Committee made up of one elected councillor from each authority's Pensions Committee.
-Norfolk is represented by the Pension Committee Chair (Cllr Jordan).
+Norfolk is represented by the Pension Committee Chair (Cllr Oliver).
 The Norfolk Pensions Committee receive quarterly progress reports on the work of ACCESS. - d.
-In March 2018, the ACCESS Funds appointed Link Fund Solutions Ltd (Link) to provide regulated financial services to the Pool.
-Link will be responsible for establishing and operating a range of investment sub-funds into which the ACCESS Funds will invest. - 2.21 The Policy and Resources Committee receives regular reports on Performance and Risk and the delivery of financial savings.
+The ACCESS Funds have appointed Link Fund Solutions Ltd (Link) to provide regulated financial services to the Pool.
+Link is responsible for establishing and operating a range of investment sub-funds into which the ACCESS Funds invest. - e.
+Link Fund Solutions Ltd was given FCA Regulatory Approval for 'The LF ACCESS Pool Authorised Contractual Scheme (ACS)' and first sub-fund in August 2018. - f.
+Essex County Council has been chosen to be the Host Authority for the ACCESS Support Unit (ASU).
+The ASU will consist of a small number of staff, led by a Programme Director. - 2.23 The Policy and Resources Committee receives regular reports on Performance and Risk and the delivery of financial savings.

-2.22 France (Channel) England (FCE) update -
+France (Channel) England (FCE) update -